shobhitpuri/shobhitpuri.github.io/_posts/2017-08-10-git-refresh.md

     `alias`'s are handy when using one line commands but not helping for our case.

 #### One command to do it all - `git refresh master`
-Read it as "Git, refresh my current branch from remote master." :astonished: Lets see how to create a script and setup the script in two small steps.
+Read it as "Git, refresh my current branch from remote master."
+Interesting!
+Lets see how to create a script and setup the script in two small steps.

   - Step 1: Create a file called `git-yourcommand` (`git-refresh` in our case) and keep it in any folder, lets call the folder `gitScripts`, kept in `/Users/user/Documents/` folder.
 Write the following in the `git-refresh` file: